CanneDevForce/CanneManagingTools/mcp/README.md

 ```

 #Use
-The app listen by default at localhost:8080.
+The app listens by default at localhost:8080.
 The models directory holds all the database objects.
 For each object the API is providing standard HTTP methods : POST, GET, PUT, DELETE (create, retrieve, update, delete or CRUD).
 The API forms are RESTful-ish standard, so you can do the following standard requests an all objects:

 ```
 GET /objects[?<queryString>]